pittisl/ElasticTrainer/README.md

 **Q2: ElasticTrainer VS. Parameter-Efficient Fine-Tuning (PEFT) for recent Large Language Models (LLMs)?**

+* We have extended ElasticTrainer to [GreenTrainer](https://github.com/pittisl/GreenTrainer) which is designed to speedup finetuning LLMs.

 If you are an NLP expert, you may know there are many existing PEFT works in NLP area, such as [prompt tuning](https://arxiv.org/abs/2104.08691), [prefix tuning](https://arxiv.org/abs/2101.00190), and [LoRA](https://arxiv.org/abs/2106.09685).
 These works focus on minimizing the number trainable parameters (usually to <1%) because they speculate that variance rather than bias is a dominant factor in model generalization.

 However, **solely minimizing the number of trainable parameters doesn't gurantee wall-time speedup**.
 For example, prompt tuning still requires error gradients to propagate through the entire network, which leads to very limited wall-time speedup.
 On the other hand, nobody can promise variance is always a dominant factor in model generalzation.
 Unless you want to use super super large pretrained LLMs (e.g., GPT-3) with stunning zero-shot adaptability, applying PEFT to most medium-sized pretrained models would kill a lot of representational power for **complex generative tasks** (e.g., text summarization and math Q&A) and lose much accuracy.